Opinion | The GOP’s whining about Biden is absurd. Good thing Democrats are ignoring it.

 Until we know that 10 GOP senators are willing to support something remotely close to what Biden and Democrats want, there simply isn’t anything to talk about.
 What’s the Republican plan?
 There isn’t one.
 With whom are Democrats supposed to negotiate?
 Over what, exactly?

-Let’s go out on a limb and suggest that Republicans would like to keep it this way for as long as possible.
+Let’s go out on a limb and suggest that Republicans would like to keep things this way for as long as possible.
 They want the public debate to unfold in a place where they get to refrain from saying what they’re for — that is, refrain from saying what they’re prepared to concede to Democrats — while simultaneously attacking Democrats for not being willing to concede enough to them.

-That’s a sucker’s game, and Democrats can’t play it.
+That’s a sucker’s game, and Democrats shouldn’t play it.
 Which is why Democrats appear to be preparing to use reconciliation.
 HuffPost reports on two Democratic responses to GOP complaints:

 “Cry me a river,” Sen. Chris Murphy (D-Conn.) told HuffPost.“I can guarantee you, no one back home cares.
 They just want their relief,” added Sen. Brian Schatz (D-Hawaii).